 Make-Ahead Storage: Untopped crostini can be stored at room temperature in a covered container for 3 to 5 days.
 See the recipe notes for tips on reviving them if they’ve softened.

-Toppings: Hummus, tapenade, all the cheeses (especially goat cheese, ricotta, or baked Brie), balsamic roasted cranberries, jams, mashed avocado, pesto…seriously, your options are endless!
+Toppings: Hummus, tapenade, all the cheeses (especially goat cheese, baked Brie, or these adorable mini cheese balls), balsamic roasted cranberries, jams, mashed avocado, pesto…seriously, your options are endless!

 - Half Small Baguette, sliced on an angle into 1/4-inch thick pieces (about 6 to 7 slices)